suda27/apex-lambda-dyanmo/README.md

  5 .
 Also create a role for the user same as mentioned above.

  # how to deploy?
-use the command "aws deploy" on terminal.
+use the command "apex deploy" on terminal.